SRR operators during a training exercise. (Image courtesy of YouTube.com).

 They ran plain clothes covert surveillance, bugging, reconnaissance, and sometimes direct action operations.
 Subject to both civil and military law, thwarting terrorist plots was a constant legal nightmare.

-The SAS, for example, who were very active in the province, were deemed too aggressive and callous for the delicate job of agent and informer handling.
+The SAS, for example, which was very active in the province, was deemed too aggressive and callous for the delicate job of handling agents and informants.

 This wasn’t your “regular” special operations unit.
 It was more akin to an intelligence service gone feral than a military outfit.

-Functioning as a rankless meritocracy (as far as one of these can exist in a military), initiative, intelligence, and independent thinking were highly sought-after traits in recruits.
+Functioning as a rankless meritocracy (as far as one can exist in a military), initiative, intelligence, and independent thinking were highly sought-after traits in recruits.

 The unit was so successful that, as the years progressed, it deployed farther and farther from British shores.
 The Balkans, the Middle East, and Spain (to track possible IRA-ETA links and assist the Spanish government in its war against the Basque terrorist group) are just a few of the places its operators have been rumored to be.

-In 2005, it amalgamated into the newly created Special Reconnaissance Regiment.
+In 2005, it was amalgamated into the newly created Special Reconnaissance Regiment.

 But before any car-chasing and nocturnal ‘activities’ happened, there was a selection.